syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

-Triggers when show/hide play list (through showPlaylist API).
+Triggers when showing/hiding the play list (through showPlaylist API).